canenbls/berlin-appointment-finder/README.md

     - If the workflow is disabled, click "Enable workflow" to activate it
     - If it's enabled and you want to stop it, click "..." → "Disable workflow"
 3. When enabled, the workflow automatically starts at 00:00 (12:00 AM), 6:00 (6:00 AM), 12:00 (12:00 PM), and 18:00 (6:00 PM), and checks for available appointments every 90 seconds for up to 6 hours
-4. To immediately start the workflow, click "Run workflow" → "Run workflow", selecting the `master` branch
+4. To immediately start the workflow, click "Run workflow" → "Run workflow," selecting the `master` branch

 ## Local Development